Join a tradition that spans over seventy years.

 Connection.

-Almost all of our counsellors live with diabetes and were campers themselves.
+Many of our counsellors live with diabetes and were campers themselves.
 Their leadership reinforces our community and culture.

 Competence.